NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsubsection{Diffusion NeRF Models}

-Diffusion models are a family of generative methods that have recently attracted widespread attention.
-The forward diffusion process adds Gaussian noise to some input image/feature map in some T steps \cite{2015diffusionprobabilistic}.
+Diffusion models are a family of image generation and editing methods that have attracted widespread attention in 2022 and have largely overtaken GAN methods for 2D image generation post-Gaussian Splatting.
+Diffusion models are trained using a forward and a reverse diffusion process.
+The forward diffusion process adds noise to some input image/feature map in some T steps \cite{2015diffusionprobabilistic}.
 The reverse process is generative and can be used to create images from Gaussian noise \cite{2022imagen}\cite{2022LDM}.
-Diffusion models offer a high degree of control over the generation by allowing for text and image-based prompts by using domain-specific encoders.
-Recent research has produced diffusion NeRF models by training NeRF models from scratch on images generated from diffusion methods, which can generate views of the same object under different poses with appropriate prompting.
+Diffusion models offer a high degree of control over image generation by allowing for text and image-based prompting/conditioning using domain-specific encoders.

-\textbf{DreamFusion} \cite{2022dreamfusion} (September 2022) was proposed as a text-to-3D diffusion NeRF model.
+\textbf{DreamFusion} (September 2022) \cite{2022dreamfusion} was proposed as a text-to-3D diffusion NeRF model.
 The NeRF model in DreamFusion was trained using images from 2D diffusion models.
-For each object or scene to-be-generated, text prompts are input into the diffusion model Imagen \cite{2022imagen}, and a mip-NeRF 360 \cite{2022mip360} based NeRF model was trained from scratch.
-The text prompt allowed for control over the view of the subject at the diffusion image generation stage (with some prompting using keywords such as "overhead view", "front view", "back view").
+For each object or scene to be generated, text prompts are input into the diffusion model Imagen \cite{2022imagen}, and a mip-NeRF 360 \cite{2022mip360} based NeRF model was trained from scratch.
+The text prompt allowed for control over the view of the subject at the diffusion image generation stage, with some prompting using keywords such as ``overhead view", ``front view", and ``back view".
 A key modification to the NeRF training was that surface color was parameterized by an MLP instead of radiance.
 Despite impressive results, Imagen images were generated at a 64x64 resolution.
-As such, the resulting NeRF model lacked capabilities to produce finer details.
+As such, the resulting NeRF model lacked the capability to produce finer details.
+Some results are shown in Figure \ref{fig:dreamfusion}.

-In \textbf{Latent-NeRF} (November 2022) \cite{2022ldnerf} the NeRF model was trained to output 64x64x4 latent features that Stable Diffusion \cite{2022LDM} operated over, which then resulted in 512x512x3 RGB images after a Decoder step.
-The method allowed for text guidance, and shape guidance (both for further shape refinement and as a strict shape constraint).
+In \textbf{Latent-NeRF} (November 2022) \cite{2022ldnerf}, the NeRF model was trained to output 64x64x4 latent features that Stable Diffusion \cite{2022LDM} operated over, which then resulted in 512x512x3 RGB images after a decoder step.
+The method allowed for text guidance and shape guidance, both for further shape refinement and as a strict shape constraint.